Dezenix/.github/profile/README.md

 <img src="https://user-images.githubusercontent.com/79747022/141722871-ae246f3e-bdff-4688-a293-3254271a67df.gif"></a>
 </div>

-<h4 align="center"> DEZENIX which loves enthusiastic creators and designers, is helping everyone to contribute and proceed with frontend. </h4>
+<h4 align="center"> DEZENIX which loves enthusiastic Designers and Developers, is helping everyone to contribute and proceed with UI/UX & Frontend. </h4>

 <div align="center">
 <a href="https://github.com/Dezenix">